tmatiki2/INAF/README.md

 # **INAF**
 <img width="975" height="564" alt="image" src="https://github.com/user-attachments/assets/b3190e3b-2751-4b81-afbd-c15b00addab1" />

 Iterative Neural Alignment with Feedback **(INAF)** is an AI-enabled framework for precise image calibration.
-The identified calibration parameters can be used structural condition assessment as presented in the paper.
-This repository provides starter code to implement the framework's algorithm and train the alignment and feedback networks on custom dataset.
+The identified calibration parameters can be used for structural condition assessment as presented in the paper.
+This repository provides starter code to implement the framework's algorithm and train the Alignment and Feedback networks on custom dataset.
 If you find this repository useful, please site the paper *"AI-enabled Image calibration for Non-contact Structural Condition Assessment"*.
+Contact the author at thomasngare5@gmail.com.

 # **Install dependencies**
 Run the *"requirements.txt"* to install neccessary libraries, a virtual environment is recommended: